MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ---

-# Set up an SDN Software Load Balancer (SLB) in the VMM fabric
+# Set up an SDN software load balancer (SLB) in the VMM fabric

-This article provides information on how to deploy a software Load Balancer (SLB) in a Software Defined Network (SDN).
+This article provides information on how to deploy a software load balancer (SLB) in a Software Defined Network (SDN).

 The SLB enables even distribution of tenant and tenant customer network traffic among virtual network resources so that multiple servers can host the same workload to provide high availability and scalability.
 [Learn more](/windows-server/networking/sdn/technologies/network-function-virtualization/software-load-balancing-for-sdn).